NYT92/hanime-python-api/README.md

 - Never Wasting your time building your own one
 - You can MAYBE bypass cloudflare blocking If you cannot go and open the app to collect coins???
 - More API Features than The Original One:
-  - Get Comments, (Replies, Other Replies)(SOON) From Hanime Video
+  - Get Comments, (Replies, Other Replies) from Hanime video
-  - Get Landing From the front page of the Hanime.tv (SOON)
+  - Get Landing From the front page of the Hanime.tv
   - Authentication (*Does not support sign-up*) [Original Idea](#author--credits)
   - Collect Coins Without Clicking On Ads [Original Idea](#author--credits)
   - Checking Your Channel or Other User Channel